-How does income protection insurance work?
+How does our income protection insurance work?

 Our Living Costs Protection, which is a form of income protection insurance, can help replace some of your earnings if you're unable to work due to illness or injury.
 This could help you pay essential bills like your mortgage, rent and other outgoings such as utilities and food, enabling you to focus on your recovery.
-It can provide you with either a fixed monthly benefit amount or cover a percentage of your earnings following the deferred period.
-The benefit amount can be paid for each eligible claim for a set period of time from up to 12 months, or until retirement.

 How much do you get each month?

-We'll pay from £500 to £1,500 a month, subject to eligibility, tax-free, on each successful claim, for up to 12 months.
-The money could go towards helping you maintain your standard of living and supporting your loved ones.
+You'll get between £500 and £1,500 a month, subject to eligibility, tax-free, on each successful claim, for up to 12 months.

 How long does the policy last?